|Photo Credit: Russell Peborde|

 The guys at WHM are members of Private Cabin, a comedy arts collective based out of New York City.
 They are comedians, writers, critics, and guys who thought watching movies as a college education wasn't a waste of money.

-Stephen is a founding member of Private Cabin and has been writing and performing with those good folks in some fashion or another since 2004.
-He's been improvising since 2008 and has trained at the Upright Citizens Brigade and Magnet theaters in New York City.
+Stephen Sajdak is a founding member of Private Cabin and has been writing and performing with those good folks in some fashion or another since 2004.
+He's been improvising since 2008 and has trained at the Upright Citizens Brigade and Magnet theaters in New York.
 He performs regularly with the improv troupe, Swartzlander, at venues in New York and all around the east coast.
 He spends a lot of time pondering ideas for short stories that he intends to write before he dies.

 He has been an avid movie-watcher since the time he realized he wasn't good at any sports.
 He misses the days when he could walk around the video store for hours deciding and re-deciding which movie to rent.
-He's never seen Casablanca but is pretty sure he's seen Men at Work more times than Charlie Sheen.

-In 2010 he became a regular contributor to Slant magazine and their blog, The House Next Door, where he covers Blu-rays, DVDs and film festivals.
+Chris Cabin attended the Conservatory for Dramatic Writing at Purchase College where he studied screenwriting, playwriting, and film.
+After graduating, he worked as an assistant to documentary filmmaker, Rosemarie Reed, and began writing for AMC's Filmcritic.com.
+In 2010 he became a regular contributor to Slant magazine and their blog, "The House Next Door", where he covers Blu-rays, DVDs and film festivals.
 He is an active member of the Online Film Critics Society and has been cited for his work by Roger Ebert.
-He currently resides in Astoria with a den of bears.